 In the code the computational domain is divided in square cells of side 2h (see Figure 2.1). following Monaghan and Latanzio (1985).
 Thus, for a particle located inside a cell, only the interactions with the particles of neighboring cells need to be considered.
-In this way the number of calculations per time step and, therefore, the computational time diminish considerably, from N^2 operations to $N \log N$, N being the number of particles.
+In this way the number of calculations per time step and, therefore, the computational time diminish considerably, from N^2 operations to $N \log N$, $N \log N$ being the number of particles.

 Figure 2.1: Set of neighboring particles in 2D.
-The particle marked with a star corresponds to particle a.
-The possible neighbors in adjacent cells are marked with a dot.
-Particle a only interacts with particles inside the dashed circle (solid dots)
+The possible neighbors of a fluid particle are in the adjacent cells but this only interacts with particles marked by black dots.